When it comes to office safety, it's more often than not a back burner topic. After all, how dangerous is a standard office?

 Hopefully, this is one part of the checklist you will never have to use, but it's always better to prepare just in case.
 Create a plan that your employees can follow in case of an emergency, which can cover anything from natural disasters to workplace accidents.
 Post up emergency numbers and have a clear chain of command so people know who is in charge to take action.

-The CDC has an emergency action plan template that you can use as the basis for your own.
-And, OSHA has an in-depth planning guide for workplace emergencies that can give you some tips on things to watch out for as you create your own plan.
+OSHA has an in-depth planning guide for workplace emergencies that can give you some tips on things to watch out for as you create your own plan.

 While a safety checklist isn't something that you'll need to review constantly, it's also something that never hurts to update as needed.
 A good way to keep track is to set a semi-annual safety review.
 This will ensure you are covering your bases.
 You can remove previously fixed issues from an old checklist and add new items to watch.